Christchurch City – Guide for Backpackers

 A city of shopping, Gardens and sandy shores.

 Christchurch is described as many things: the Garden City, the most English city out of England (look at the street names), but now more commonly it has become the Earthquake City.
 The city has become a place of intrigue for those wanting to see how the 2010/2011 earthquakes impacted the city.
 However, the pop-up feature of the shipping container mall, the amazing street art, and huge botanic gardens are reasons why Christchurch is moving on by creating and reviving exciting attractions.
+[Update: the shipping container mall has now been removed for redevelopment].

 Venture to the suburbs of the Christchurch and you’re bound to be greeted with a number of beaches and surf spots.
 What’s more working holidaymakers may want to consider Christchurch as their working destination for a while, as the city is always in need of seasonal workers, especially in construction.